216k155/luxtre/features/README.md

-# Running Lux acceptance tests
+# Running Deadalus acceptance tests

 1. Make sure you have correct node/npm versions installed on your machine (node v6.x and npm v3.x)
-2. Clone Lux repo to your machine (git@github.com:216k155/lux.git - use **master** branch)
+2. Clone Deadalus repo to your machine (git@github.com:input-output-hk/luxcore.git - use **master** branch)
-3. Install npm dependencies from within Lux directory:
+3. Install npm dependencies from within Luxcore directory:
 ```
-$ cd lux/
+$ cd luxcore/
 $ npm install
 ```
-4. Link your backend build with the Lux frontend (assumed that you have build the backend previously):
+4. Link your backend build with the Luxcore frontend (assumed that you have build the backend previously):
 ```
-$ cd lux/node_modules/
+$ cd luxcore/node_modules/
-$ npm link lux-client-api
+$ npm link luxcore-client-api
 ```
-5. Launch the backend (lux-sl) in production/staging mode:
+5. Launch the backend (luxcoin-sl) in production/staging mode:
 ```
-$ cd lux-sl/
+$ cd luxcoin-sl/
 $ ./scripts/launch/staging.sh
 ```
-6. Run Lux frontend in hot-server mode:
+6. Run Deadalus frontend in hot-server mode:
 ```
-$ cd lux/
+$ cd luxcore/
 $ npm run hot-server
 ```
-7. Run Lux frontend tests in a separate Terminal window (leaving hot-server to run in the other):
+7. Run Luxcore frontend tests in a separate Terminal window (leaving hot-server to run in the other):
 ```
-$ cd lux/
+$ cd luxcore/
 $ npm run test
 ```

 There is a total of 46 different acceptance tests.
 Whole test suite takes around 5 minutes to finish.
 Once tests are complete you will get a summary of passed/failed tests in the Terminal window.
-Lux UI window will remain open - you are expected to close it manually before running tests again.
+Luxcore UI window will remain open - you are expected to close it manually before running tests again.